honey-team/ufpy/examples/github/download.md

 > [!NOTE]
 > The repository code shown reflects the state before merging pull request
 > [#37](https://github.com/honey-team/ufpy/pull/37).
-> When this pull request was merged, repository was changed.
+> When this pull request was merged, the repository was changed.

 ![Download all repository](.assets/download5.png)